top of page

 Although the piece seems at first glance to be about the individuals, the power of the work lies in the way the group works together to create the through-line of the entire piece.
 Since the the order of the solos is not prepared beforehand each dancer is responsible to feel what the piece needs as a whole before they begin their solo.
 The current solo is therefore always influenced by the context of what came before, and being at the beginning or the ending holds the special responsibility of opening or closing the performance

 The inspiration for the piece came from an audition.
 In auditions you often have to present yourselves one by one towards the end.
-In that particular audition we all did 2 minutes solos one by one, and I remember being fascinated by seeing each dancer so intimately and vulnerable—someone who had dedicated nearly their whole life to study and practice movement - all coming together in those short few minutes.
+In that particular audition we all did 2 minutes solos one by one, and I remember being fascinated by seeing each dancer so intimately and vulnerable—someone who had dedicated nearly their whole life to study and practice movement - all coming together in those short moments.

-Article in Thalo Arts Magazine – April 8, 2018
+*some descriptions from an interview in Thalo Arts Magazine – April 8, 2018 by Alena Giesche

 http://www.thalo.com/articles/view/693/selfportrait_24